Tide: Lunar distance

 The changing distance separating the Moon and Earth also affects tide heights.
 When the Moon is closest, at perigee, the range increases, and when it is at apogee, the range shrinks.
 Six or eight times a year perigee coincides with either a new or full moon causing perigean spring tides with the largest tidal range.
-The difference between the height of a tide at perigean spring tide and the spring tide when the moon is at apogee depends on location but can be large as a foot higher.
+The difference between the height of a tide at perigean spring tide and the spring tide when the moon is at apogee depends on location but can be as large as a foot higher.

 Other constituents

 These include solar gravitational effects, the obliquity (tilt) of the Earth's Equator and rotational axis, the inclination of the plane of the lunar orbit and the elliptical shape of the Earth's orbit of the Sun.

 A compound tide (or overtide) results from the shallow-water interaction of its two parent waves.